chishxd/diploma-notes/content/5th-Semester/The-Academy/AI & ML Algorithms/Academy-AIML-Unit-3.md

     *   **Practical Implementation:** Our `profile_dataframe()` function is a tool for EDA.
 It generates a summary (shape, dtypes, nulls, statistics) that allows us to analyze the dataset's condition.

 ---
+####`3.2a: Distribution Analysis`

+## 1. Core Concept
+Distribution Analysis is the process of understanding the "shape" of a single numerical feature.
+It answers the question: "How are the values for this feature spread out?"

+## 2. The Tool: Histogram
+A histogram is the primary tool for visualizing a distribution.
+It groups data into continuous ranges (bins) and plots the number of data points that fall into each bin.

+## 3. Key Patterns to Identify

+- **Symmetric (Normal) Distribution:** A classic "bell curve."
+The data is evenly spread around the center.
+The mean and median are very close.
+- **Skewed Distribution:** The data is not evenly spread.
+  - **Right-Skewed:** A long tail to the right.
+The mean is pulled higher than the median by high-value outliers.
+  - **Left-Skewed:** A long tail to the left.
+The mean is pulled lower than the median by low-value outliers.
+- **Bimodal Distribution:** The histogram has two distinct peaks, suggesting there might be two different sub-groups within the data.

+## 4. Practical Application
+Understanding the distribution is critical for making correct data cleaning and feature engineering decisions.
+For example, knowing that the `Age` column in the Titanic dataset is slightly right-skewed justifies our decision to use the **median** instead of the mean for imputation, as the median is more resistant to outliers.

+---
+####  `3.2b: Correlation Analysis`

+## 1. Core Concept
+Correlation Analysis measures the statistical relationship between two numerical variables.
+It tells us if and how two variables move in relation to each other.

+## 2. The Metric: Correlation Coefficient
+This is a value between -1 and 1.
+- **+1:** Perfect Positive Correlation.
+When variable A goes up, variable B goes up.
+- **-1:** Perfect Negative Correlation.
+When variable A goes up, variable B goes down.
+- **0:** No Correlation.
+The variables have no linear relationship.

+> **Crucial Caveat:** Correlation does not imply causation!
+Just because two variables are correlated does not mean one causes the other.

+## 3. The Tool: Correlation Matrix & Heatmap
+- A **Correlation Matrix** is a table that shows the correlation coefficient for every possible pair of numerical columns in a dataset.
+- A **Heatmap** is the standard way to visualize this matrix.
+It uses color (e.g., red for positive, blue for negative) to make the strong and weak relationships easy to spot instantly.

+## 4. Practical Application
+In machine learning, correlation analysis is used for:
+- **Feature Selection:** We look for features that are highly correlated with our target variable (e.g., `Survived`).
+These are likely to be good predictors.
+- **Redundancy Check:** We look for input features that are very highly correlated with each other.
+If two features are almost perfectly correlated, one might be redundant and could be removed.

+**See a practical implementation:** [[05-Advanced-Profiling-Visualizations|Forge 05: Advanced Profiling with Visualizations]]

+---

 #### `3.4: Datasets in Machine Learning`